carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 # Hexagonal Architecture with PHP
 ###### by Carlos Buenosvinos

-> With the raise of DDD, architectures that promote domain centric designs are getting more popular.
-This is the case of CQRS, Event Sourcing or **Hexagonal Architecture** (aka.
-Ports and Adapters).
-Let's check how to build testable, infrastructure agnostic apps.
+> With the rise of DDD and Software Craftsmanship movement, architectures that promote domain centric designs are getting more popular.
+This is the case of **Hexagonal Architecture**, also known as **Ports and Adapters**, that seems to have being rediscovered just now by PHP developers.
+Invented in 2005 by Alistair Cockburn, one of the Agile Manifesto authors, the Hexagonal Architecture allows an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
+That means, agnostic infrastructure apps easier to test, write and mantain.
+Let's see how to apply it using real PHP examples.

 It's monday morning, another sprint is starting and you are reviewing some user stories with your team and your